raksonibs/ember-cli-paypal/README.md

 ##### `this.paypal.submitPayment(data, callback)` :
 Submit payment data to paypal's api.
 The callback will return the response from the API for you to handle as you wish.

+## Contributing:
+Yes Please.

+I would gratefully appreciate any help to improve this addon.